 9.07 The test answers are initiated by the operation of the BP relay.
 This relay is operated by a ground from the circuit desiring transmission of an answer.
 The ground is presented to the BP relay in the following way.
 To cause the correct number of signals to be sent, the BP relay is allowed to operate only when the INTR relay is released.
-To provide the correct sequencing, the ground cut through the INTR relay operates the RTN relay, which operates the BP relay.
-When the BP relay operates it locks up and remains up until the sequence is completed.
-To provide an additional delay, allowing the totalizer in the coin station to reset, relay TRT operates on the operation of the INTR relay (which follows the operation of the BP relay).
+To provide the correct sequencing, the ground cut through the INTR relay operates the BP relay.
+Which operates it locks up and remains up until the sequence is completed.
+To provide an additional delay, allowing the totalizer in the coin station to reset, relay TRT operates on the operation of the BP relay (which follows the operation of the BP relay).
 Only when both the BP and TRT relays are operated will ground pulses be enabled to the beep counter.